DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Experiments

-\paragraph{Qualitative Visualizations.} In Fig.~\ref{fig:qual} we show rollouts for two tasks across all the methods.
-We observe that Pi-0 is only able to perform general reaching behaviors but doesn't follow the required manipulation trajectory necessary to perform these tasks, or confuse the target object to manipulate.
+\textbf{Qualitative Visualizations.} In Fig.~\ref{fig:qual}, we show rollouts for two tasks across all the methods.
+We observe that Pi-0 can only perform general reaching behaviors: it either fails to follow the manipulation trajectory needed for the task or confuses the target object with a distractor.
 On the other hand, we observe that (open-loop) kinematic retargeting from the human demonstration has a plausible motion of the robot end-effector, but it completely misses grasping the iron, and loses contact with the laptop before fully closing it.
-Compared to these,~\approach~is able to reach the respective object and also follow the approximate motion of the retargeted trajectory while remaining in contact with the object in order to solve the tasks.
+Compared to these,~\approach~reaches the respective object and also follows the approximate motion of the retargeted trajectory while remaining in contact with the object to solve the tasks.

-\paragraph{Quantitative Comparisons.} In Table~\ref{tb:real} we compare~\approach~and the baselines across all the real-world manipulation tasks.
-We observe that~\approach~either performs comparably or outperforms all the baselines in all the tasks.
-Interestingly, even for tasks like closing the laptop where both the baselines fail,~\approach~is able to leverage the best of both the baselines (that represent extremes of our approach under the hyper-parameter $s^*$) in order to achieve a non-zero success rate.
+\textbf{Quantitative Comparisons.} In Table~\ref{tb:real}, we compare~\approach~and the baselines across all the real-world manipulation tasks. \approach~matches or outperforms both baselines across all 8 tasks, with the largest gains on tasks requiring precise contact -- e.g., 60\% vs. 10--20\% on shutting the laptop and 100\% vs. 0--50\% on wiping the table.
+Notably, even for tasks where both baselines fail,~\approach~succeeds by operating at an intermediate noise level $s^*$ that combines the trajectory structure from the human demonstration with the policy's closed-loop refinement.

+\textbf{Noisy Human Demonstrations.} To evaluate the robustness of ~\approach~to imperfect inputs, we injected noise into the tracked human trajectories and evaluated~\approach.
+Specifically, we place the object at the same location as the human demonstration, and randomly shift the tracked hand 3D keypoints by 5cm.
+The results in Table~\ref{tb:real_abl_obj} indicate that ~\approach~maintains high-quality performance despite the presence of tracking noise, thereby reducing the reliance on highly accurate 3D annotations in human demonstration.

+\textbf{Different Kinematic Retargeting.} Lastly, we further assessed the sensitivity of our method to the choice of retargeting by evaluating an alternative approach (`Thumb+Index').
+Specifically, we use the distance between thumb and index finger~\cite{lepert2025phantomtrainingrobotsrobots}, instead of all fingers, to infer the grasp.
+Table~\ref{tb:real_abl_obj} shows the results.
+While this alternative retargeting itself shows degraded performance compared to the previous retargeting,~\approach~consistently improves task performance despite suboptimal retargeting.